Joint Aid Muscle Maintenance.

 When should I feed Joint Aid + Muscle Maintenance to my dog?

 Joint Aid for Dogs + Muscle Maintenance can also be fed to all dogs from any age.
 At the ‘General Support’ level to maintain freedom of movement and muscle condition throughout their lives.
-For elderly and also working dogs showing signs of restricted movement and/or reduced muscle mass, Joint Aid for Dogs + Muscle Maintenance is recommended to be fed at the ‘Full Support’ level.
+For elderly and working dogs showing signs of restricted movement and/or reduced muscle mass, Joint Aid for Dogs + Muscle Maintenance is recommended to be fed at the ‘Full Support’ level.

 What are the key benefits of using Joint Aid + Muscle Maintenance for Dogs?